gabrieljohndusing/GA-TOR-Jabberwocky-Capstone-Project/README.md

 Some applications of emotion detection include:

 - Helping people with visual impairment identify emotions
+- Detecting alertness in drivers and pilots
+- In market research, identifying consumer sentiment when engaging with a product

 ## [Goals, Methodology, and Success Criteria](#goals)